migariane/cvAUROC/README.md

        ado uninstall cvauroc

-**Note**: the GitHub package only works with the latest versions of Stata >13.1, otherwise you can install manually the package directly downloading the files from the GitHub repository and placing it in your Stata ADO PERSONAL folder.
+**Note**: the GitHub package only works with the latest versions of Stata >13.1, otherwise you can install manually the package directly by downloading the files from the GitHub repository and placing them in your Stata ADO PERSONAL folder.

 # Updates